-We start the day with a boat trip to get us over the Thi Bon River.
-We then cycle along a lovely quiet road with the coast on one side, fish farms on the other and a sparse sandy landscape in the middle.
-We overnight in Tam Ky a town to get few visitors but is great for getting away from the tourist regions of Vietnam.
+Start the day with a boat trip to get us over the Thi Bon River.
+Continue cycling along a lovely quiet road with the coast on one side, fish farms on the other and a sparse sandy landscape in the middle.
+Overnight in Tam Ky a town to get few visitors but is great for getting away from the tourist regions of Vietnam.
+Approx. cycling distance - 70km

-After getting back more on the coastal route we take a back road that takes us to the site of one of the many dark moments of the Vietnam War - the My Lai Massacre Memorial.
-The Monument stands as a great antiwar statement.
+After getting back more on the coastal route take a back road that goes to the site of one of the many dark moments of the Vietnam War - the My Lai Massacre Memorial.
+The Monument stands as a great anti-war statement.
 Quang Ngai is another town well off the tourist route so expect to be something of an oddity.
+Approx. cycling distance - 90km

 Today's ride is one of the best of the trip.
-We start with a transfer south to skip out a section of busy highway.
-Our cycling will be entirely on small back roads today, passing rice fields, villages, salt farming and a set of beautiful deserted beaches.
-Lunch is taken at a small local restaurant before continuing on to Quy Nhon which we enter on a 3km long bridge.
+Start with a transfer south to skip out a section of busy highway.
+The cycling will be entirely on small back roads today, passing rice fields, villages, salt farming and a set of beautiful deserted beaches.
+Lunch is taken at a small local restaurant before continuing on to Quy Nhon.
+The ride into Quy Nhon on a 3km long bridge.
+Approx. cycling distance - 64km

 Day 13 Ho Chi Minh City (1B)

 Today is the longest day of the ride.
 Time to test those legs!
 The support vehicle will always be on hand for those who want to take a break.
-Today we follow the stunning coastline on undulating roads that sometimes turns into a real climb.
+Today follow the stunning coastline on undulating roads that sometimes turns into a real climb.
 The biggest uphill of the day is 3.5km but it comes earlier in the day.
-Again we stay close to the beach so if there is time you can enjoy a swim in the afternoon.
+Again the cycle is close to the beach so if there is time, maybe enjoy a swim in the afternoon.
+Approx. cycling distance - 113km